dotkernel/dot-rbac-route-guard/README.md

 `dot-rbac-route-guard` is Dotkernel's RBAC Route guard component.

-Defines authorization guards that authorize users for accessing certain parts of an application based on various criteria.
+Defines authorization guards that authorize users to access certain parts of an application based on various criteria.
 If the authorization service can be used to check authorization on a narrow level, the guards are meant to work as gateways to bigger parts of an application.
 Usually, you'll want to use both methods in an application for increased security.